 Click on a region of the map below to see the nominees from each region.

 2020 C4O Video and Slideshow

 2017 C4O Video and Slideshow

 Giving back is one of our core values at Aspen Contracting, which is why we have a program that supports the communities that we live and work in.
 This program, called Covers 4 Others, allows you to help provide a free roof to someone in your community.
 There are many folks in our communities who would benefit from an act of kindness.
 These individuals have either served our country, our neighborhoods, our children in need, our seniors or someone who has experienced a hardship.

-Aspen Contracting has been able in the previous two years to bless 25 homeowners with a safe, dry and attractive roof over their homes.
+Aspen Contracting has been able in the past 8 years to bless over 70 families with a safe, dry and attractive roof over their homes.
 In our third year of the program we hope the public will vote and help us give back to other deserving families across the country.